openshift/service-idler/README.md

 ```

 The Idler object specifies those scalables, as well as a set of trigger
 services (see below).
-When the `.spec.wantIdled` field is set to true,
+When the `.spec.wantIdle` field is set to true, the
-the idling controller will ensure that all scalables are scaled to zero,
+idling controller will ensure that all scalables are scaled to zero, and
-and that their previous scales are recorded:
+that their previous scales are recorded:

 ```yaml
 kind: Idler